ryanmv2004/POEPart1/README.md

 Click on the sln file at the bottom.
 Click open on bottom right.
 Run with Shift + F6 on the program class

+Updates for the Feedback given:
+Added better formatting compared to last time for the project, I have also added the functionality for the requirements for Part2, I have added error handling in the solution.